Baylor–TCU football rivalry: Close games and shutouts

 Football games between Baylor and TCU have been decided by 7 points or less 45 times, including 7 ties.

 Several of the Bears and Horned Frogs' meetings since the rivalry's annual renewal in 2010 have featured memorable, close contests.
 In 2011, Baylor notched a season-opening 50–48 win, with Robert Griffin III, leading a fourth-quarter Baylor drive to set up Aaron Jones' game-winning field goal over the Horned Frogs.
 In 2014, Baylor came back from a 21-point, fourth quarter deficit by scoring 24 unanswered points to win the game 61–58 with a last second Chris Callahan FG.
 The outcome of the 2014 matchup and TCU's fourth-quarter collapse was critical in knocking TCU out of the inaugural College Football Playoff; both Baylor and TCU would go on to compile 11–1 (8–1 Big 12) regular season records and ultimately neither team got a Playoff spot as the committee chose 12-1 (and eventual national champion) Ohio State instead.
 Many have speculated that neither team was chosen because they were co-champions and the Big 12 did not have an actual conference championship at the time (the Big 12 title was awarded to the team with the best conference record).
 In 2015, the rivalry game was played on Thanksgiving Friday night in Fort Worth, with temperatures in the 30s and pouring rain.
 After a lightning-delayed start, the high-power spread offenses managed only 14 points apiece in regulation, with TCU securing a 28–21 second-overtime victory with a fourth down stop.
 In 2019, Baylor outlasted TCU in triple overtime to remain unbeaten.
 In 2022, undefeated 10–0 TCU won a hard-fought game, 29–28, by lining up to kick a walk-off 40 yard field goal on a running clock.
 Baylor won in 2024 by a score of 37–34 after kicking a walk-off field goal.

 Other events

 In 1971, TCU coach Jim Pittman collapsed and died on the sideline in Waco during the rivalry game, the only time in collegiate history that a coach died during a game.
+The Horned Frogs would go on to win the game 34–27.

 In 2025, the rivalry was impacted by severe weather, with three lightning delays in the fourth quarter totaling over two hours.
-Despite the delays, TCU defeated Baylor with a final score of 42-36.
+Despite the delays, TCU defeated Baylor with a final score of 42–36.